Macquarie University staff seasonal influenza vaccine

 An incubation period is the time it takes a person to develop symptoms after coming into contact with the infection.

-For COVID-19 the incubation period is up to 14 days.
+For COVID-19 the incubation period can be from just a few days up to 14 days.

 For influenza it is much shorter: 1–4 days.

 Are symptoms the same for COVID-19 and influenza?